 Plastic pollution is causing environmental harm worldwide.
-With more than nine metric tons ending up in our oceans every minute, it is time for our reliance on cheap, disposable plastics to make way for common sense.
-Our mission is to disrupt what we call the shelf-to-shore pipeline, replacing it with systems that prevent plastic and vinyl from entering the global waste stream.
+With roughly ten tons of plastic ending up in our oceans every minute around the clock, it is well past time for our reliance on cheap, disposable plastics to make way for common sense.
+The Wisdom Supply Co. mission is to disrupt what we call the shelf-to-shore pipeline, and replace it with systems that prevent plastic and vinyl from entering the global waste stream.

 Photo and video courtesy of 5 Gyres

 Landfill-bound supplies (Binders, Spiral-Bounds, Folders) thrown "away" on the last day of school

 Information about Plastic Pollution